AC-Polymer-SDL-4/Stirring-Module/README.md

 5. Download `stirring_module.py` and open it in VS Code.
 Feel free to edit this script to accomodate for different uses, for example for changing the stir speed and duration.

 This program contains methods for operating the fan, which are described below and also documented in comments within the script.
 These methods are called in a try-escape block (to be uncommented out in the code) where the program can be stopped by pressing `ctrl+c` on the keyboard.
-- `initialize_fans()`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
+- `initialize_fans(pin_num, frequency)`: This function is for initializing pulse width modulation (PWM) at the given GPIO pin where the fans are connected to.
 Be sure to save the returned object as it will be required for calling the subsequent functions.
-- `stir()`: commands the fans to stir at a given power (1-100) which is controlled through pwm signals, for a designated amount of time in _minutes_.
+- `stir(fans, power, duration)`: commands the fans to stir at a given power (1-100) which is controlled through pwm signals, for a designated amount of time in _minutes_.
-- `stop()`: stops the fans
+- `stop(fans)`: stops the fans
 - `fans.deinit()`: deinitializes the signal for the pin.
 It is to be used at the very end of the program.
 - `initialize_and_stir()`: contains all of the above functions in order, for easier operation

 6. To run the file, right click in the editor and select **"Upload file to Pico"** and **"Run File on Pico"** afterwards.
 Be sure to **uncomment** the try-escape block to run the methods described.

 7. Optionally, the module can be run without using the MicroPico REPL terminal, using the Python subpackage module.
 Download and run `stirring_module_controller.py`, where `run_stirring_module()` will call `initialize_and_stir()` with the given parameters.
-      -  Note that `stirring_module.py` needs to be uploaded to the RPi and the Pico needs to be disconnected.
-As well, the **COM number** needs to be edited.
+      -  Note that `stirring_module.py` needs to be uploaded to the RPi and the Pico needs to be disconnected in the MicroPico terminal.
+As well, the **COM number** (in line 15 of stirring_module_controller.py) needs to be changed to the COM number your module is connected to.
+You can check this through Windows > Device manager > Ports.

 *🎉🎉Congratulations you are all set for using the stirring module!*